Generation of Columbuses

 The term was coined by Roman Bratny in his 1957 novel Kolumbowie.
 Rocznik 20.
-Referring to Christopher Columbus, Bratny described the entire generation of Poles as the ones who "discovered Poland".
+Referring to Christopher Columbus, Bratny described the entire generation of Poles as people who "discovered Poland".
 The term is generally applied to young intelligentsia, but also includes all young people who, instead of living a traditional young adulthood, had to fight against foreign occupation and study at secret universities.

 Notable people

 Among the notable people commonly associated with the generation are: